Hisozahn/Restifconfig/README.md

 Application provides information about network interfaces on server side and sends that information to client side.
 Project consist of two parts
-* ifconfig-service - server listening requests on localhost:55555 (defaulted)
+* ifconfig-service - server listening requests (on localhost:55555 by default)
 * ifconfig-cli - (command line interface) - client application for requesting above-mentioned server

 ### Prerequisites